Carlos Santana and Rob Thomas reunite after 22 years on new track 'Move'

 The duo’s first collaboration was their 1999 smash hit ‘Smooth’, which topped the US Billboard chart for 12 weeks and bagged the pair three Grammys: Record of the Year, Song of the Year, and Best Pop Collaboration with Vocals.

-Now, the Santana and Matchbox Twenty frontmen – along with American Authors – have come together once again for ‘Move’, the first single from Santana’s forthcoming album, ‘Blessings And Miracles’.
+Now, Santana and Thomas, the frontmen for bands Santana and Matchbox Twenty respectively – along with American Authors – have come together once again for ‘Move’, the first single from Santana’s forthcoming album, ‘Blessings And Miracles’.

 “’Move’ came about was very much like how ‘Smooth’ happened.
 It was like divine intelligence behind the scenes,” Santana said in a statement.
 “I just knew I had to record it with Rob.”